kailash-manasarovar/statement/docs/timeline/2022/december.md

 - At some point I looked the trumpet teacher up online and found his Facebook page.
 - There was a picture of him, with two young girls.
 They all looked embarrassed to be there.
 - There were some messages from people on his Facebook saying "look how much they've grown" so I assumed they were his daughters
-- I heard him tell my classmate Pablo - and when I asked him later he also told me - he was a secondary school teacher teaching music in the outskirts of Valencia, some 8kms away.
+- I heard him tell my classmate Pablo - and when I asked him later he also told me - he was a secondary school teacher teaching music in the outskirts of Valencia, some 8kms away from the center of the city.
 I can't remember the name of the town he said, but it began with B.
 - I found no record of him teaching at any secondary school online.
 - When I looked at his Facebook page again over Christmas it appeared that he had deleted it.
 - The Facebook name was exactly the same as the name in the GV systems, Vidal Sastre Sanchez Hornero (VSSH).